ircv3/ircv3-specifications/extensions/chathistory.md

     period: "2017"
     email: "evan@muffinmedic.net"
 ---
-## Notes for implementing work-in-progress version
-This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `CHATHISTORY` command.
-Instead, implementations SHOULD use the `CHATHISTORY` command to be interoperable with other software implementing a compatible work-in-progress version.

-The final version of the specification will use an unprefixed command.

 ## Description
 This document describes the format of the `chathistory` extension.
 The `chathistory` extension uses the [chathistory][batch/chathistory] batch type, adding a client-side command for requesting `chathistory` content from the server.